-Convenience: MD Now clinics are open 365 days a year and offer extended hours, which means that you don’t have to schedule time away from work or school to get tested.
+Convenience: MD Now clinics have flexible, convenient hours which means that you don’t have to schedule time away from work or school to get tested.

 Knowledgeable Providers: In addition to performing any necessary tests, MD Now providers will ensure that you understand your test results and provide you with the information you will need to protect yourself and your partners.